oh2mp/esp32_smart_rv/README.md

 - [ESP32 Energy meter](https://github.com/oh2mp/esp32_energymeter)
 - [ESP32 MAX6675 beacon for thermocouples for gas fridge](https://github.com/oh2mp/esp32_max6675_beacon)

-Don't worry that the sensor names in these example photos are in Finnish.
+Don't worry about that the sensor names in these example photos are in Finnish.
 They are fully configurable via portal mode that is in English.

 ![Photo1](s/smart_rv_photo1_small.jpg)
 ![Photo2](s/smart_rv_photo2_small.jpg)

+The file `smart_rv_for_laser_cutter.svg` included in this repository is for laser cutters if you want to make a similar plexiglas frame and have a cutter available.

 ------

+## Code configuration, wiring and dependencies

 The screen graphics use [Bodmer's TFT_eSPI library](https://github.com/Bodmer/TFT_eSPI).